Children's Services Practice Notes — Return to homepage

 Enhancing Child Welfare Visits Through Safety Organized Practice Tools

-Safety Organized Practice (SOP) tools play a crucial role in empowering you to enhance the quality of your visits with families.
+Safety Organized Practice (SOP) tools play a crucial role in empowering workers to enhance the quality of visits.
 Integrating these tools into visits helps facilitate better communication and engagement with families by promoting trust, transparency, and clarity about safety concerns and intervention strategies.
-They can help you create a more comprehensive understanding of each family's unique circumstances, thereby promoting safer, more supportive environments for children and youth while strengthening family relationships.

 To make visits more effective, use your critical thinking to identify a goal or two for the visit.
-There are a few questions to consider asking yourself before visits:
+Consider asking yourself these questions beforehand:

 • How will I know if this visit is successful?